 An executive coach challenges in a “care-oriented” way and guides the leader through difficult decisions and situations.
-He was obsessed that the leadership style he had developed belonged to his coach, not to him, and he was afraid that he would be denounced as a fraud.
-For example, a coach who trains executives to improve their strategic planning skills doesn't need to be a psychiatrist.
-Both executive coaches and executive advisors add institutional and leadership value when it comes to getting results, but they take different approaches and use different processes to get people there.
+For example, one executive was so convinced that the leadership style he had developed belonged to his coach, not to him, that he was afraid he would be exposed as a fraud.
+A coach who trains executives to improve their strategic planning skills does not need to be a psychiatrist.
+Both executive coaches and executive advisors add institutional and leadership value when it comes to achieving results, but they take different approaches and use different processes to get people there.
 As a personal and executive trainer, I help people get to a place where they are fully aligned with their purpose so that their work and life are effortless and success becomes inevitable.

-The executive coach process is designed to help clients achieve results by changing behavior and developing the skills, thinking, and competencies necessary for success.
-In the field of executive coaching, you can expect to work primarily with senior executives, directors and managers from various public and private entities. .
+The executive coaching process is designed to help clients achieve results by changing behavior and developing the skills, thinking and competencies necessary for success.
+In the field of executive coaching, you can expect to work primarily with senior executives, directors and managers from various public and private entities.